Skip to content

 • Simplification over complexity: Disruptors usually start with a simple, more affordable solution that appeals to a segment overlooked by incumbents.

-• Market ascension: Over time, these simple solutions evolve, becoming competitive with, or even superior to, existing offerings, thereby capturing a larger market share.
+• Market ascension: Over time, these simple solutions evolve, becoming competitive with or even superior to existing offerings, thereby capturing a larger market share.

 • Disruption vs. transformation: Not all market-changing companies are disruptors in the Christensen sense; some, like Uber, are transformers.

 Understanding and leveraging disruptive forces is critical.
 ITONICS, with its Innovation OS, provides comprehensive solutions for businesses to stay ahead.
 We empower organizations around the globe to identify disruptions early, develop robust strategies, and adapt effectively to market shifts.
+You can use the ITONICS radar visualization to plot emerging technologies and rate their potential impact on your business with your team.